Fear of Flying (The Simpsons): Cultural references

-Homer enters the Cheers bar in a scene, which is a parody of a typical episode of the comedy series Cheers.
-All of the speaking characters are voiced by the actors who played them in Cheers.
-Ironically, Frasier Crane remains silent despite being played by The Simpsons veteran Kelsey Grammer, the voice of Sideshow Bob.
-Marge's dream sees her in the role of Maureen Robinson from Lost in Space, while Homer plays Dr. Zachary Smith and Lisa plays the Robot.
-The scene where Marge and Jacqueline Bouvier run away when a biplane shoots at them in a cornfield is a parody of Alfred Hitchcock's film North by Northwest.
+Homer enters the Cheers bar in a scene which is a parody of a typical episode of Cheers.
+All of the speaking characters are voiced by the actors who played them on Cheers, though Frasier Crane remains silent despite being played by The Simpsons veteran Kelsey Grammer, the voice of Sideshow Bob.
+Marge's dream sees her in the role of Maureen Robinson from Lost in Space, with Homer playing Dr. Zachary Smith and Lisa playing the Robot.
+The scene where Marge and Jacqueline Bouvier run away when a biplane shoots at them in a cornfield is a parody of Alfred Hitchcock's North by Northwest.
+The panicked expression Abe Simpson makes when he realizes he's been left on the plane is similar to the one Macaulay Culkin makes on the poster for Home Alone.

 Homer's Mount Lushmore caricature resembles Eustace Tilley, the mascot of The New Yorker.
 Homer's line about getting out of Springfield is lifted from It's a Wonderful Life, while Homer's all-time favorite song is revealed to be "It's Raining Men" by The Weather Girls.

+The films Homer rents are Hero, Fearless, and Alive, the latter of which Marge watches.
+All of them involve plane crashes.

-Marge referring to Dr. Zweig as "Lowenstein" is a reference to the 1991 film The Prince of Tides.
+Marge referring to Dr. Zweig as "Lowenstein" is a reference to Barbra Streisand's character in the film The Prince of Tides.

+The title could be a reference to Erica Jong’s 1973 novel Fear of Flying, which alongside its title features some similar themes.